bablab/bablab_hoffman_metagenomics/README.md

 module load samtools
 ```
 As of Jan 2024, this version has kneaddata v0.10.0, humann v3.7, and metaphlan v4.0.6.
 Kneaddata was downgraded from the most updated (v11) in order to get paired end read processing to run correctly.

+If you would like to set up biobakery workflows with the same specifications as we installed on Hoffman, please refer to the document: `installation_requirements_for_biobakery.rtf` for dependencies and installation instructions.

 ## Information on how to submit jobs to run these scripts
 To process all the samples at the same time, for loop commands were run which run one job per sample.